 I've learned that the boat has a rather unique characteristic when doing

-the slightly off-set rudder/stern planes, the boat behaves differently
+slightly off-set rudder/stern planes, the boat behaves differently when

-when turning left, or right.
-At a Full/Flank bell, when applying right
+turning left, or right.
+At a Full/Flank bell, when applying right full

-full rudder, the boat will tend to raise its nose up and you must keep
+rudder, the boat will tend to raise its nose up and you must keep applying

-applying a little bit of 'down' on the stern planes to keep the nose
+a little bit of 'down' on the stern planes to keep the nose down...
+Just

-down...
-Just a little!
-BUT, with left full rudder, the nose will raise
+a little!
+BUT, with left full rudder, the nose will raise very slightly

-very slightly and will then fall off into a nose down position...
-A delay
+and will then fall off into a nose down position...
+A delay of a couple

-of a couple seconds before you need to put some rise on the stern planes
+seconds before you need to put some rise on the stern planes to keep the